peterjc/biopython_workshop/using_seqfeatures/README.rst

 where the keys are the feature type (e.g. "gene" and "CDS") and the values are the count for that type.

-**Exercise**: Extend the previous script to also count the number of features of each type, and report this and the average length of that feature type.

 **Discussion**: What proportion of the genome is annotated as gene coding?
 What assumptions does this estimate 89% make: